Greenhouse emissions hit new record, could bring 'destructive' effects: U.N. | The Japan Times

 “It’s going to be really, really challenging,” Christensen said.
 “The longer you wait, the more difficult it becomes.”
 The report shows that emissions, including those from land-use change such as deforestation, have not yet peaked and rose to a record 55.3 gigatons of carbon dioxide equivalent in 2018.

 Countries face a 2020 deadline to set more ambitious emissions cut pledges.
 The report named the United States as one of several large emitters alongside Brazil and Japan falling short of its own targets, or Nationally Determined Contributions (NDCs).
-This month, the Trump administration filed paperwork to exit the Paris agreement in the first step of a formal withdrawal process.
+This month, the U.S. filed paperwork to exit the Paris pact in the first step of a formal withdrawal process.

-Christensen said some of those that met their targets comfortably, such as Turkey and Russia, should tighten them significantly.
+Christensen said some of those that met their targets comfortably should tighten them significantly.